 Eliem Therapeutics, Inc. (the Company) is a biotechnology company focused on developing novel therapies for neuronal excitability disorders to address unmet needs in psychiatry, epilepsy, chronic pain, and other disorders of the peripheral and central nervous systems.
-Headquartered in Redmond, Washington, the Company was incorporated on October 18, 2018 as a Delaware corporation.
+The Company was incorporated on October 18, 2018 as a Delaware corporation and is headquartered in Delaware.